SSL Certificates

 Need an SSL certificate other than Let’s Encrypt?
 No problem!
 We offer Sectigo certificates—simply contact support for more details.

-If you’ve purchased a certificate from another provider, you can still install it easily on your TurboStack server through the Account Management section of the TurboStack App.
+If you’ve purchased a certificate from another provider, you can still install it easily on your TurboStack server through the Account Management section of the TurboStack Platform.
 More info on how to do so can be found here

 # Order a standalone SSL certificate